-What conclusions can be drawn from research findings about the need for increased portability and benefit preservation?
 We live in a world in which lump sum-distributions already go to many current workers and retirees.

 Most of these distributions are small and are spent upon receipt.
 Although job tenure has not become shorter, pension vesting standards have been reduced and more workers can expect to receive lump-sum distributions in the future.
 Current data indicate that defined contribution plans are becoming more important both in numbers and in the assets they command.
 Defined contribution plans are most likely to provide lump-sum distributions upon job change.
 These facts suggest that portability will be of increasing importance to tomorrow's retirees.
-But the aim of pension policy is always the delivery of benefits and not the policy in and of itself.
-Thus, projections of future retirement income can provide further insights.
+But since the aim of pension policy is the delivery of benefits, projections of future retirement income can provide further insights.